Associate Dean of Undergraduate Programs & Program Director

 BA: Berea College

-Shawn grew up in rural Appalachia in Brown County, Ohio where his family still resides, but has spent most of his adulthood in Cincinnati.
-He attended Berea College, the first interracial/co-educational higher learning institution in the South, where he majored in Political Science, served as SGA President, and worked in the Admissions office as a student ambassador.
-Upon graduation, Shawn spent 12 years working in the insurance industry before finding his way back to the higher education field he had long missed.
-Shawn is currently pursuing his Ed.D degree in Educational Practice and Leadership from the University of North Dakota.
-In his spare time, he is an avid Cincinnati Reds fan, is a singer, and enjoys spending time with friends and family.
+Dr. Adkins attended Berea College, the first interracial/co-educational higher learning institution in the South, for his undergraduate studies where he majored in Political Science, served as SGA President, and worked in the Admissions office as a student ambassador.
+Upon graduation, he spent 12 years working in the insurance industry before finding his way back to the higher education field.
+Dr. Adkins earned his Doctor of Education (Ed.D) degree in Educational Practice and Leadership from the University of North Dakota.
+In his spare time, he is an avid Cincinnati Reds fan and enjoys spending time with friends and family.

 "Knowledge is power.
 Information is liberating.
 Education is the premise of progress, in every society, in every family". - Kofi Annan